-After a lifetime of winter visits to Norway, and a year living in what’s probably the wintriest place in Norway, I’ve learned a thing or two about winter in Norway.
+After a lifetime of winter visits to Norway, and seven years living in what are some of the wintriest places in Norway, I’ve learned a thing or two about winter in Norway.
 Now, personally I think winter is when Norway is at its best, but it can also be a bit of a tricky season for travel if you’re not properly prepared.

-So read through these tips and then go book yourself some flights!
+So read through these tips and then go book yourself that winter trip to Norway!

 November, December, and January are dark months in all of Norway though, unlike the north, southern Norway does continue to see sun during the winter months.